fastai/fastpages/_posts/2020-09-12-codespaces.md

 <p><br></p>

-Additionally, we can serve an arbitrary number of applications on user-specified ports, which we can open as shown below:
+Additionally, we can serve an arbitrary number of applications on user-specified ports, which we can open through VSCode as shown below:

 {% include video.html url="https://github.com/machine-learning-apps/demo-videos/raw/master/codespaces-nbdev/3_nb_zoom.mp4" %}